juliaguida/oystercard/algorithmic_complexity/README.md

 Now, let's look at efficiency for our own algorithms.
 Here is [a list of algorithms](./exercises.md) for you to implement.

+**It is strongly encouraged here to try to come up with your own take on these algorithms, and not simply research how to write them online.**

+For now, we are not concerned with making them efficient.

 For each algorithm you write, you should:
 - [ ] Write a few tests (covering different cases)
 - [ ] Implement them